hltcoe/sandle/README.md

 ### bnb-int8

-The bnb-int8 algorithm leverages newer GPU architectures to reduce the GPU memory required for inference by about half.
-This algorithm can be used by providing the `--load-in-8bit` argument to the backend.
+The bnb-int8 algorithm leverages newer GPU architectures to reduce the GPU memory required for inference by about half while largely maintaining the quality of outputs.
+However, there is no free lunch, and in our experience, this algorithm substantially increases runtime (by a factor of two in simple cases).

+The bnb-int8 algorithm can be used by providing the `--load-in-8bit` argument to the backend.
 For example, in `docker-compose.yml`:

 ```yaml
 services: